tailcallhq/tailcallhq.github.io/blog/graphql-microservices-migration-2024-08-15.md

 ### Gradual Migration Support

 One of the most significant advantages of using GraphQL in your migration strategy is its support for gradual migration.
-You can introduce a GraphQL layer on top of your existing monolithic system and then incrementally refactor parts of the monolith into microservices.
+You can introduce **_a GraphQL layer on top of your existing monolithic system and then incrementally refactor parts of the monolith into microservices_**.
 The GraphQL layer can continue to serve clients, even as the underlying architecture evolves, minimizing disruption to users.

 ## Step-by-Step Guide to Using GraphQL in Your Migration